KanitAon/ebay-soccer-card-market-analysis/README.md

 ## Market Distribution Overview

-Before comparing card prices or player performance, we first need to understand what the eBay soccer card market looks like.
+To understand what the eBay soccer card market looks like.

 This section looks at the market from four views:

 - **Seller Asking-Price Market Distribution** — Understand the typical price range of soccer card listings and how prices are distributed.
-- **How Concentrated Is the Player Market** — See whether listings are spread across many players or concentrated among a smaller group.
+- **Player Market Distribution** — See whether listings are spread across many players or concentrated among a smaller group.
-- **Which Players Appear Most Often** — Identify the players with the highest listing volume and the most available market information.
 - **Brand and Product Line Distribution** — Compare how listings are distributed across **Topps, Panini, and their major product lines**.

 Together, these views show **where most listings are found, which players have the most market coverage, and which brands and products are most visible on eBay**.